3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

 ```
 Replace `<input_image_folder>` with the path to the folder containing the images you want to process.
 ## Running Line-based PatchMatch MVS
+### Some important files:
+-   `gipuma/gipuma.cu`: File containing cuda code for running LPMVS - Estimates 3D line map for one view
+-   `fuisible/fuisible.cu`: File containing cuda code for merging all 3D line per-view maps into one.
+-   `gipuma/scripts/97_frame_00005.sh`: Shell script file for executing gipuma for each view and merge the results by running fuisible

 ### Setup
 Use cmake to compile `fusible` and `gipuma` projects: